empira/PDFsharp/docs/coding/DevNotes.md

 ### IMPROVE

-Here is code that substantially works but has potential for improvements for better reliability.
+Here is correct code that substantially works but has potential for improvements for better reliability.

 **Example**